ESAIPREETHAM/mercor-challenge/README.md

 ## Acknowledgment of AI assistance

 Parts of this codebase were developed with the help of AI tools (e.g., ChatGPT) for:
-  i) I used it for only boilerplate code generation ii) for debugging import path issues iii) And finally drafting initial README and project structure This code is completely implemented by me (i.e, author).
+  1) I used it for only for boilerplate code generation
+  2) for debugging import path issues
+  3) And finally drafting initial README and project structure This code is completely implemented by me (i.e, author: Saipreetham Eamani).
 Thank you.